Types of Wind

 C. Local Winds (Land/Sea Breezes, Mountain Winds)

-• Sea Breeze: Daytime cool wind from sea to land.
+• Sea Breeze : Occurs during daytime when cool air from the sea to the warmer land.

 Conclusion